I. Formal Relationship Between the University and Students

 11. Challenge for Credit by Examination

 Students may not challenge a prerequisite course after successfully completing the advanced course.
 Students may not challenge a course which they have previously failed.
-Grades for course challenges are recorded on the transcript and the grade is included in the calculation of the grade point average.
+Grades for course challenges are recorded on the transcript and the grade is included in the calculation of the GPA.

 Application for Course Challenge forms are available at the Office of the Registrar.
 Students must submit the completed and approved form and payment for the course challenge to the Office of the Registrar not later than the last day of classes in the applicable semester.
 The fee for course challenge is one-half the regular tuition fee for the course and is non-refundable.